telerik/xaml-docs/controls/radcloudupload/getting-started.md

     </Grid>
 {{endregion}}

-> The could upload control itself provides only a UI and an interface to execute the upload task.
+> The cloud upload control itself provides only a UI and an interface to execute the upload task.
 However, the upload process should be implemented with additional custom code.
 The next section shows how to set up this.

 ## Creating the Provider